Uasoni/uasoni.github.io/_posts/2025-02-12-motivation-setup.md

 tags: [SR, Notes]
 ---

+## About

+This is the first post in a series of posts on special relativity, asked for by a friend.
+Is this a good learning resource?
+Not really.
+I would recommend actually going through the textbooks, but I guess this is a decent suppelement/reading guide.

 ## Materials

 Using a combination of Wang/Ricardo *Competitive Physics* and Morin's *Special Relativity for the Enthusiastic Beginner*.